tapishsharma/Machine-Learning-Regression-/README.md

   N is the number of points in your data sample.

   K is the number of independent regressors, i.e. the number of variables in your model, excluding the constant.

+We found in the end that the highest performance for this dataset is given by Random Forest Regression Model with  R^2 score of 0.96